briandowns/kahless/README.md

 ## API

 ### Retrieving Records

+All methods that return data return a Result type.
+This type contains a field called "rows" which contains the data, an error field, and a "rowsAffected" field that holds the number of records returned from the query.

 * first - returns the first record in the table
 * last - returns the last record in the table